 Categories

 This is another paper game based on a board game.
 It was also a TV game show.
-Categories is a lot more fun with multiple players but you can play it with two.
+Categories is a lot more fun with multiple players, but you can play it with two.
 To start, decide on four categories.
 Next, choose a letter.
-Set a timer for 2 or 5 minutes.
+Set a timer for two or five minutes.
 Each player has to think of as many words as possible in each category, beginning with the chosen letter.
 When the time is up, each player reads their words.
 If anyone has the same word, they must cross it off the list.
 One point is for each word no one else has in each category.
 The winner is the person with the most points.

 Word chain